Antagonist: "The Cabal"

 Hector Oaks (J.C.
 MacKenzie)

 Agent # RB609.10.96852.
 He was traced to the US Embassy in Brussels Belgium, a part of the 'organization' (as usual under threat of family harm).
 Max revealed that the CIA knew he had bombed the embassy in Albania then went underground by bleaching his hair and loosing his glasses.
 Michael Westen found and captured him breaking into the Canadian Security Intelligence Service's mainfraim computer in Ottowa.
 Oaks tried to hold to his cover ID, Tim Sayers, and didn't 'choose the easy way' over the 'way that involves an ambulance.'
 He was interrogated by Max and Raines but wouldn't talk, so Michael had to take over and point out that 'if you want to protect your family… I'm your best bet!'
 Michael told him that he was merely 'member number 31 in a criminal conspiracy' (out of 46 on the NOC list).
-He did eventually revealed that the Organization's Director of Operations, John Kessler, was holed up in a compound in Caracas Venezuela and even the address.
+He did eventually reveal that the Organization's Director of Operations, John Kessler, was holed up in a compound in Caracas Venezuela and even the address.
+(63)

-Current Location: CIA Custody.
+Current Location: Federal Custody.

 AKA: